-A dislocation is an injury to a joint when the bone is pushed out of position.
+A shoulder dislocation is an injury to a joint when the bone is pushed out of position.
 This type of injury temporarily immobilizes the joint, causing sudden and often extreme pain.
 A dislocation can happen to any joint such as fingers, toes, shoulders, knees, hips, or elbows.
 Because of the possible damage that a dislocation can do to a joint, it is crucial that you seek medical attention right away if you suspect a joint dislocation.
 Contact our staff at AICA Orthopedics if you are dealing with a joint dislocation.
-We have a combination of doctors on staff who can accurately diagnose the issue and provide personalized and effective treatment.
+We have a combination of orthopedic doctors on staff who can accurately diagnose the issue and provide personalized and effective treatment.

-It can be difficult to tell the difference between a broken bone and joint dislocation, so it is advised that you seek help soon after the injury for correct diagnosis and treatment.
+It can be difficult to tell the difference between a broken bone and joint dislocation, so it is advised that you seek help soon after the injury for correct diagnosis and dislocated shoulder treatment.
 Orthopedic specialists at AICA Orthopedics in Atlanta can return a joint to its normal place and help you heal properly after an injury.
 We want you to be able to return to your normal day-to-day and favorite activities rather than worsening the dislocation.
 Give us a call today to learn more or to begin the recovery process.

 It is important to take dislocations seriously as they can have severe consequences if not treated properly and promptly.
 For example, dislocations may cause nerve damage, tearing of ligaments or muscles, or even lead to the development of arthritis.